dromotherm/sandbox/packaging/makefile.md

 sudo passwd pi
 ```

-## finding the user used to start a systemd service
+## finding the user running a systemd service

 in the makefile
 ```